Interactive audio

 I had an elective subject at Sonic College about game audio, this was made as the exam project.

-I set out to create a car game, mostly because i was interested in creating an interactive motor, that actually sounded good.
-The motor sound
+I set out to create a car game, mostly because i was interested in creating an interactive motor, that actually sounded good, but i've also always loved games where you control a vehicle.
+The motor sound was created by recording a real life Hyundai I10 revving to different RPM levels.
+T